acuvity/mcp-servers-registry/mcp-server-desktop-commander/charts/mcp-server-desktop-commander/README.md

 **Description**:

 ```

                         Set a specific configuration value by key.

-WARNING: Should be used in a separate chat from file operations and command execution to prevent security issues.
-Config keys include: blockedCommands (array), defaultShell (string), allowedDirectories (array of paths), fileReadLineLimit (number, max lines for read_file), fileWriteLineLimit (number, max lines per write_file call), telemetryEnabled (boolean).
-IMPORTANT: Setting allowedDirectories to an empty array ([]) allows full access to the entire file system, regardless of the operating system.
+                        WARNING: Should be used in a separate chat from file operations and
+                        command execution to prevent security issues.

+                        Config keys include:
+                        - blockedCommands (array)
+                        - defaultShell (string)
+                        - allowedDirectories (array of paths)
+                        - fileReadLineLimit (number, max lines for read_file)
+                        - fileWriteLineLimit (number, max lines per write_file call)
+                        - telemetryEnabled (boolean)

+                        IMPORTANT: Setting allowedDirectories to an empty array ([]) allows full access
+                        to the entire file system, regardless of the operating system.

                         This command can be referenced as "DC: ..." or "use Desktop Commander to ..." in your instructions.
 ```

 **Parameter**: